 Acquisition in 2017

-Electrical Geodesics, Inc. is a medical device company specializing in the design, development, and commercialization of non-invasive neurodiagnostic products aimed at monitoring and interpreting brain activity.
-The company's primary offering is dense array electroencephalography (dEEG), which delivers high-resolution data on brain activity changes within milliseconds.
-Key products include the Geodesic EEG system 400, HydroCel Geodesic sensor net, Geodesic EEG system 400MR, and the Geodesic photogrammetry system.
-Additionally, the company provides software solutions such as net station EEG acquisition and review software, as well as dEEG-guided transcranial magnetic stimulation and reciprocity electrical source and head modeling.
-Electrical Geodesics also offers Geosource 3.0, featuring a visualization environment for brainwave analysis, and an online laboratory information system that enables multi-modal data storage and interaction with hospital information systems.
-Founded in 1992 and based in Eugene, Oregon, the company operates internationally across the United States, Canada, Europe, and Asia.
-As of 2017, Electrical Geodesics functions as a subsidiary of Philips Holding USA Inc.
+Electrical Geodesics, Inc. is a medical device company specializing in the design, development, and commercialization of non-invasive neurodiagnostic products that monitor and interpret brain activity.
+The company's primary offering is dense array electroencephalography (dEEG), which delivers high-resolution data on brain activity changes in real-time.
+Key products include the Geodesic EEG system 400, the HydroCel Geodesic sensor net, the Geodesic EEG system 400MR, and the Geodesic photogrammetry system.
+Additionally, the company provides net station EEG acquisition and review software, dEEG-guided transcranial magnetic stimulation, and advanced modeling tools for electrical source localization in the brain.
+Electrical Geodesics has developed the Geosource 3.0 platform for visualization and analysis of brainwave data, integrating high-resolution imaging with functional data.
+The company also offers a neuroscience online laboratory information system that supports multi-modal data storage and high-performance computing interactions.
+Founded in 1992 and based in Eugene, Oregon, Electrical Geodesics operates across the United States, Canada, Europe, and Asia, and is a subsidiary of Philips Holding USA Inc.

 RespirTech